 How she feels being a mechanic

 That is the testimony.
 I have never regretted opting out of a 9 to 5 job.
 It has been so fulfilling because in a couple of years, what I could not achieve with my certificate for 7 years, I was able to do it as a mechanic within two years.
 I’ve been privileged to sit with the vice-president, with the first ladies of this nation simply because I’m a mechanic; I’ve been opportune to talk at women conferences where powerful women are simply because I’m a mechanic.

-There was a time a guy brought his car to my garage and said, “please where is the mechanic?” and I said, “I am” and he still asked me again, and I said “I am” and then he said, “please, we need to see the mechanic,” until I said “this is me.”
-There’s this stereotype when it comes to this type of work that is male- dominated job.
+There was a time a guy brought his car to my garage and said, “please where is the mechanic?” and I said, “I am” and he still asked me again, and I said “I am” and then he said, “please, we need to see the mechanic,” until I said, “this is me.”
+There’s this stereotype when it comes to this type of work that is a male-dominated job.
 They always wonder if it’s true.
-Initially they give me a look of “are you sure you can do it?” after I have finished their work, they are surprised.
+Initially, they give me a look of “are you sure you can do it?” after I have finished their work, they are surprised.
 It is funny because we have many female mechanics around.
 There are thousands of female mechanics that Lady Mechanic Initiative has produced.
 And we have them doing well in companies or on their own.

-The latest models of cars now are not what it used to be.
-The reason people think we don’t have great mechanics in Nigeria is because there are a lot of guess work with the local mechanics.
+The latest models of cars now are not what they used to be.
+The reason people think we don’t have great mechanics in Nigeria is that there is a lot of guesswork with the local mechanics.
 But in our own case, we see cars as humans.
 We have machines that have been manufactured strictly for car diagnosis.
 So, when you bring your car, we pass your car through the diagnosis machine, then, you give us your trouble code.
-From there, we interpret what is wrong with your car and we are able to fix it without any guess work.
+From there, we interpret what is wrong with your car and we are able to fix it without any guesswork.
 Local mechanics have the experience and are also good but when you are educated, you have an edge especially with the diagnosis machine.